winnielin/vessel/README.md

 1. planned or actual vessel event
 2. remove specific polygons -> layer???
-2. notification - approval button function
+3. notification - approval button function
-3. show weather info - heat map layer ???
+4. show weather info - heat map layer ???
-4. on the map ->show one vessel in vincity with a circle that labeled the value of these vessels (maybe 3)
+5. on the map ->show one vessel in vincity with a circle that labeled the value of these vessels (maybe 3)
-5. a block with political and piracy events
+6. a block with political and piracy events
+7. move two charts on the bottom of the page
-6. how to use zone entry & exit data
+8. how to use zone entry & exit data

 ### Vessel Page improvement